Ferryistaken/website/_posts/worst-personal-essay-book/2021-08-27-worst-personal-essay-book.md

 # What would happen if we came up with a yearly collection of the weirdest, worst, most particular, interesting personal essays submitted each year to colleges?

 While I was finding things to do to procrastinate the writing of my Mathematical Internal Assessment, I had a strange conversation with a friend of mine.
-For the purpose of this article, we'll call him **Randall** (Thanks [to this randome name generator](https://www.name-generator.org.uk/?i=2hyvavea) for this awesome prompt).
+For the purpose of this article, we'll call him **Randall** (Thanks [to this random name generator](https://www.name-generator.org.uk/?i=2hyvavea) for this awesome prompt).

 ## The Genesis